$\psi(2S)$ suppression in Pb-Pb collisions at the LHC

 A further important element in the study of quarkonium production in heavy-ion collisions is their rich variety of states.
-Restricting the discussion to charmonia, bound states of charm--anticharm quarks, the ground level J/$\psi$ vector meson and its radial excitation $\psi({\rm 2S})$ differ in binding energy by more than a factor 10 ($\sim 640$ vs $\sim 50$ MeV, respectively) and by about a factor 2 in size~\cite{Karsch:1990wi,Satz:2005hx}.
-As a consequence, a sequential suppression of the charmonium states in the QGP~\cite{Digal:2001ue} with increasing temperature of the medium and according to their binding energy was predicted.
-Also the recombination processes might in principle have different features, with the larger-size charmonium states being produced later in the evolution of the system~\cite{Du:2015wha}.
-Current theoretical approaches for the complex phenomenology of charmonium production in nuclear collisions include transport models~\cite{Zhao:2011cv,Zhou:2014kka}, where dissociation/recombination rates for quarkonium states in the QGP are calculated taking into account a lattice-QCD inspired evaluation of the dependence of their spectral properties on the evolving thermodynamic properties of the medium.
-In the Statistical Hadronization Model (SHMc)~\cite{Andronic:2019wva}, charmonia are assumed to be formed at hadronization according to statistical weights and introducing a charm fugacity factor related to charm conservation and determined by its production cross section\footnote{In the frame of SHMc it can be more appropriate to use the word ``combination'' rather than ``recombination’’ as there is no binding of charmonium states in the QGP phase.}.
+Restricting the discussion to charmonia, bound states of charm--anticharm quarks, the ground-level J/$\psi$ vector meson and its radial excitation $\psi({\rm 2S})$ differ in binding energy by more than a factor of 10 ($\sim 640$ versus $\sim 50$ MeV, respectively) and by about a factor of 2 in size~\cite{Karsch:1990wi,Satz:2005hx}.
+As a consequence, the dissociation of the charmonium states depends on the temperature of the medium and is expected to occur sequentially, reflecting the increasing values of their binding energies~\cite{Digal:2001ue}.
+Also, the recombination processes might, in principle, have different features, with the larger-size charmonium states being produced later in the evolution of the system~\cite{Du:2015wha}.
+Current theoretical approaches for the complex phenomenology of charmonium production in nuclear collisions include transport models~\cite{Zhao:2011cv,Zhou:2014kka}, where dissociation and recombination rates for quarkonium states in the QGP are calculated taking into account a lattice-QCD inspired evaluation of the dependence of their spectral properties on the evolving thermodynamic properties of the medium.
+In the statistical hadronization model (SHMc)~\cite{Andronic:2019wva}, charmonia are assumed to be formed at hadronization according to statistical weights and introducing a charm fugacity factor related to charm conservation and determined by the charm production cross section\footnote{In the frame of SHMc it can be more appropriate to use the word ``combination'' rather than ``recombination'' as there is no binding of charmonium states in the QGP phase.}.
 The availability of accurate experimental results for various charmonium states represents a crucial input for the evaluation of the theory approaches and ultimately for the understanding of the existence of bound states of heavy quarks in the QGP.